concur/developer.concur.com/src/api-reference/budget/fiscal-year.md

 Retrieve a list of all fiscal years

 * Use the lastModifiedAfter parameter if you wish to only retrieve fiscal years that were changed after a certain date.
-* Use the includeRemoved parameter if you wish to retrieve all fiscal years, including those that have been deleted.  _Important: delete data that is beyond the configured retention period can not be returned._
+* Use the includeRemoved parameter if you wish to retrieve all fiscal years, including those that have been deleted.  _Important: deleted data that is beyond the configured retention period can not be returned._

 ### Scopes